 IDx-DR software analyzes a patient’s retinal images using an AI algorithm and provides a diagnosis in just a few minutes.
 After evaluating the images for signs of diabetic retinopathy, the software returns one of two results: “more than mild diabetic retinopathy detected: refer to an eye care professional,” or, “negative for more than mild diabetic retinopathy; rescreen in 12 months.”

 While clinicians have long used computer programs to help with diagnosis, the IDx-DR is the first tool that doesn’t require a doctor’s input.
-This means that the device can be used in a primary care setting where physicians may not have ophthalmic expertise.
+This means that the diabetic retinopathy AI-device can be used in a primary care setting where physicians may not have ophthalmic expertise.

 “Early detection of retinopathy is an important part of managing care for the millions of people with diabetes, yet many patients with diabetes are not adequately screened for diabetic retinopathy since about 50 percent of them do not see their eye doctor on a yearly basis,” said Dr. Malvina Eydelman, director of the Division of Ophthalmic, and Ear, Nose and Throat Devices at the FDA’s Center for Devices and Radiological Health.
 “Today’s decision permits the marketing of a novel artificial intelligence technology that can be used in a primary care doctor’s office.
 The FDA will continue to facilitate the availability of safe and effective digital health devices that may improve patient access to needed health care.”